SirPlease/ZoneMod/README.md

 The Shotguns have a minor change to their max ammo, let's see how much of an effect something so small has.
 - - - -
 ### Miscellaneous ###
-* Removed !spawns functionally while the Game is Live.
+* Removed !spawns functionality while the Game is Live.
 * Cleaned up the Chat by blocking useless prints caused by cvar changes and the like.
 * Consistency Checker is loaded by the Config by default, it'll actually use the whitelist.
 * Added !voteboss, this will allow players to vote for Boss spawns if needed.